chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 ### Node pool

-For the cluster, we need several compute instances, and we use three nodes and all roles on all nodes:
+We need several compute instances; in our case, we use three nodes and give all roles to all nodes:

 ```
 resource "rancher2_node_pool" "nodepool_ec2" {